Become a Member

 Gain a Stronger Voice

 United Academics works closely and cooperatively with the University Senate and Administration to find creative solutions to the challenges facing our university.
-Membership in the union allows you the opportunity to participate in these conversations.
+Membership in UA allows you the opportunity to participate in these conversations.

 Protect Your Rights